Ratification Date: 16/05/2025

 This threshold policy for Tier 3 Specialist weight management support applies to patients registered with a Norfolk and Waveney GP.

 Significant transformation to obesity care is expected in the medium term.
-Therefore, this clinical threshold policy has been developed as an interim measure and will be reviewed in the light of important new guidance or changes to care pathways.
+Therefore, this clinical threshold policy has been developed as an interim measure and will continue to be reviewed in the light of important new guidance or changes to care pathways.

 On a case-to-case basis, patients might be eligible for this intervention, in consideration of their exceptionality.
 The requesting clinician must provide information to support the case for being considered an exception, by submitting an individual funding request.